Find Grad Schools

 Education Levels of Public Relations Majors

-In 2020-2021, 2,542 earned their master's degree in public relations.
+During the most recent year for which data is available, 2,855 people earned their master's degree in public relations.
 This makes it the 60th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in public relations at each degree level.